 Many Christmas gifts, like the products of those tech giants mentioned above, are produced with a detrimental effect to the planet.
 With so many presents being used briefly and then chucked in the bin, waste levels around the world rise by 25%-30%.

 So, here are our four best sustainable Christmas gift ideas, to give you some inspiration on how you can treat your friends and family this year in a responsible, environmentally friendly way.

 1. Head to Local Christmas Markets or Fairs

 Buying from your nearest market is one of the easiest and most efficient ways of turning your Christmas gift from a fossil fuel-guzzling gift into a locally produced, environmentally friendly present.

 The benefits?
-Rather than buying a gift that has been manufactured in a far off country and flown to the UK for distribution, most market stalls make their products themselves, cutting down massively on the carbon footprint of their stock.
+Rather than buying a gift manufactured in a far-off country and flown to the UK for distribution, most market stalls make their products themselves, cutting down massively on the carbon footprint of their stock.

 2. Send Personalised Food Hampers